Pranav-A-04/DDPM_Replication/README.md

 ```
 If the args are not specified, code expects paths to be same as default paths defined in extract_mnist.py

+# **Pre-trained Mnist Ckpt**
+You can sample directly using the pretrained model provided in the ckpt/ directory.

 # **To-Do / Future Additions**
 1. Add Colab demo notebook